Seal of Dane County County of Dane

 (Metric Tons CO2 equivalent or MTCO2e)

-Facility and Fleet Emissions
+Building and Vehicle Emissions

-• Grid electricity used in county facilities (through 2023)
+• Grid electricity used in county facilities (through 2024)

 • Natural gas and propane use, mostly to heat our buildings

-• Steam use via the state-owned Capitol Heat & Power Plant (which provides us with steam)
+• Steam use via the state-owned Capitol Heat & Power Plant

 • Gasoline, diesel and compressed natural gas fuel in fleets

-Dane County Facilities & Fleet Emissions (MTCO2e)
+Dane County Building & Vehicle Emissions (MTCO2e)

 To achieve our 2030 goal Dane County will further reduce remaining emissions so that the emissions are equal to or less than the total annual emissions sequestered via the County’s land operations.
 The graph below shows remaining emissions by source.